Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 - Design strategies to minimise tax liabilities and avoid double taxation

-- Manage and minimise global tax uncertainty
+- Help manage and reduce global tax uncertainty

 Key skills and competencies required

-- Help the company create value through integrated global structuring and cross-border Accounting transactions
+- Help the company create value through integrated global structuring and cross-border accounting transactions

 Conclusion